What if you only painted bottles for your whole life?

 "I believe that nothing can be more abstract, more unreal, than what we actually see.
 We know that... the objective world... never really exists as we see and understand it... has no intrinsic meaning of its own, such as the meanings that we attach to it." - Giorgio Morandi

-Morandi is one of the most recognizable and, at the same time, most enigmatic artists of the 20th century.
-Despite the international recognition that came his way in his own lifetime, he led a secluded life with his three sisters in Bologna.
+Morandi is one of the most recognizable and enigmatic artists of the 20th century.
+He won international recognition during his lifetime while maintaining a secluded life with his three sisters in Bologna.

 Morandi's artistic development can be seen as one of consistent development, without major changes of style.
 His whole oeuvre is a constant search for the essence and purity of forms: his later works come close to abstraction.